 Dedicated Snap Store security

 Dedicated Snap Stores are designed to ensure the secure distribution of software defined as snaps.
 To facilitate this distribution, a Dedicated Snap Store requires a few key pieces of information which are stored in different locations depending on the intended use of the information.
-This document exists to outline the various secrets which must be carefully handled to secure a Dedicated Snap Store, where those secrets live, and how they must be handled.
+Dedicated Snap Stores require various secrets which must be carefully handled to ensure a secure Store.

 • Signing keys

-• It is recommended to use a separate signing key for each type of assertion.
+• A separate key should be used for signing for each type of assertion.

 Location of secrets